r-Techsupport/rTS_Wiki/docs/guides/dism-sfc.md

 ## Using DISM without a source
 DISM is a higher level command compared to SFC that aims to do more than just to fix broken system files, instead fixing the OS image.

-1. In CMD or Powershell run:
+1. In CMD or PowerShell run:

 	`DISM /Online /Cleanup-Image /RestoreHealth`